elpeyotl/nuxtNetlify/content/albums/pre-natal-canniballism.md

 spotifyId: 2430eMhu6wYw5muz5E0zVm?si=EjnChJ5rQim7DNPZvhEcDQ
 youtubeId: watch?v=dPi7-I1BIwY&list=OLAK5uy_nT3059kN_ylmUegiwFTA-aCBpRZvqZMys
 ---
 Recorded and mixed by Sam and Amagortis at Amagortis studio, Switzerland.
 All music and lyrics by Amagortis.
 Logo and layout design by Stoef.
 Pictures by paparazzo Tom.
+Cover Art by Mike Majewski.